-• Visit England 4 Star 'Excellent Standard' • Top Rated for Stroud on Trip Advisor Nov 2013 • Comfortable Cotswolds touring base • Flexible booking • Convenient village & countryside location • No need to drive • London 90 mins by train from Stroud • AONB • Country pubs & restaurants • Waitrose & Multi-award winning farmer's market in Stroud, best in the UK
+• Visit England 4 Star 'Excellent Standard' • Comfortable Cotswolds touring base • Flexible booking • Convenient village & countryside location • No need to drive • London 90 mins by train from Stroud • AONB • Country pubs & restaurants • Waitrose, & Multi-award winning farmer's market in Stroud, best in the UK

-• Please see reviews for all our properties on Trip Advisor - Top Rated in Stroud for Port House & Apartment 2013
+• Please see reviews for all the properties managed on Trip Advisor - Top Rated in Stroud for Port House & Apartment 2014 - www port-house co uk - Book Online direct with the Property Manager

 Jane and Morgan welcome you to Port House in Brimscombe.
 Situated in the Golden valley and surrounded by England's largest officially designated 'Area of Outstanding Natural Beauty' this former Inn dating from the 1850's provides an ideal base from which to explore the Cotswolds.
 Conveniently situated by local amenities and just two miles from the town of Stroud, there is easy access to main driving routes and the mainline rail link to London.